douglasgreen/outlines/computing/operating_systems/linux.md

 ### Scripting and Automation in Linux

 Scripting and automation are powerful aspects of Linux, allowing users to execute a series of commands automatically, thereby saving time and reducing the potential for human error.
-Let\'s dive into the basics of shell scripting and how it can be used for automating tasks.
+Let's dive into the basics of shell scripting and how it can be used for automating tasks.

 #### Introduction to Shell Scripting